nachoDRT/CVI-ICAI/Lab 4/README.md

 - 🧩 **Assets**: Files to style or improve documentation.
 - 📖 **README**: With links to motivate the session or to introduce the theory concepts.

-The folder lab session folder is structured as follows:
+The lab session folder is structured as follows:

 ```bash
 .